QAISER37/Youtube_comment_Analysis/README.md

 1. Clone the repository.
 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Run the Jupyter notebooks to replicate the analysis and explore the insights.
-4. Refer to the documentation and comments within the code for detailed explanations.
+4. Refer to the comments within the code for detailed explanations.

 #### Contributing:
 - Contributions and suggestions are welcome!
 Please fork the repository, make your changes, and submit a pull request.